Major Depression (Clinical Depression)

 How Is Major Depression Treated?

 Major or clinical depression is a serious but treatable illness.
-Your doctor may recommend that you take an antidepressant medication to control symptoms.
+Depending on the severity of symptoms, your primary care doctor or a psychiatrist may recommend treatment with an antidepressant medication.
 He or she may also suggest psychotherapy, or talk therapy, in which you address your emotional state.

 Sometimes, other medications are added to the antidepressant to boost its effectiveness.
 Certain medicines work better for some people.
 It may be necessary for your doctor to try different drugs at different doses to determine which medicine works best for you.